-- User personalizable settings: beside general settings, you can also define special counting and permission settings that only apply to a particular user.
-These different settings can be made viewable in the stats or hidden, depending on your needs, while admins and the post author will always see them.
+- Personalize user’s settings, so that special settings only apply to a particular user.
+Different settings can be made viewable in the stats or hidden depending on your needs.

 Post Pay Counter Screenshots (clic to enlarge):